 The fledglings thought for sure they were trapped at a dead end, but God divided the waters and they walked on dry land to the other side.
 When the Egyptian army tried to take the same shortcut, the waters dramatically closed in upon them, drowning every man and beast.

+After much rejoicing, the band turned from the sea and headed deep into the wilderness.
+The Bible records many ups and downs with God along the way to their new home.
 It’s easy for us to pass a little judgment thousands of years later and say that the Israelites, after seeing firsthand so many miracles of God, should not have displayed repeated distrust in the face of new difficulties.

 However, it’s not long before the Holy Spirit turns those pointed fingers around in our direction.
 Like me, you’ve probably never built a pyramid, but you’re as fallen as any Israelite who made bricks from mud and straw.